nymtech/docs/content/mixnet/mixnodes.md

 #### Check the dashboard

-Once you've started your mixnode, it will automatically show up in the [Nym testnet dashboard](https://dashboard.nymtech.net) unless you've specified a different directory server.
+Once you've started your mixnode and it connects to the testnet directory server at https://directory.nymtech.net, your node will automatically show up in the [Nym testnet dashboard](https://dashboard.nymtech.net).